Reality Winner, former NSA contractor accused of leaking documents, pleads guilty

 The report seemingly contained information detailing how Russian hackers got into a U.S. voting software supplier and sent so-called "spear-phishing" emails to more than 100 local election officials ahead of the 2016 election.

-Fox News’ Terace Garnier and Nicole Darrah contributed to this report.
+Fox News’ Terace Garnier and Nicole Darrah and The Associated Press contributed to this report.